If you can’t find the answer to your question in the support items below then please contact us at email@example.com

 Adding content and resources to my ePoster/stack

-There are two different ways in which you could include a video in your ePoster/Stack:
+There are two different ways in which you could include a video in your ePoster/Stack.
+Both approaches will allow the video to be played inside your ePoster.

 2. As Online Content (Using YouTube or Vimeo)